-The authors would like to thank all the colleagues and students who contributed to create the www.institutions.space dataset, including E. Tepper, G. Beaumier, P. Pic, P. Evoy, U. Dasgupta, H. Gilbert, and M. Frank.
-We also thank colleagues at University of Vienna (especially A. Vadrot), at the ESG conference in Radboud University, at Utrecht University (especially X-S. Yap), at George Washington University (especially P. Ehrenfreund) and participating to the online Commons in Space conference for their comments.
+The authors thank all the colleagues and students who contributed to creating the www.institutions.space data set, including E. Tepper, G. Beaumier, P. Pic, P. Evoy, U. Dasgupta, H. Gilbert, and M. Frank.
+This article benefited from comments by colleagues at Utrecht University (especially R. Kim and X.-S. Yap), the University of Vienna (especially A. Vadrot), the ESG conference at Radboud University (especially A. Gupta), the Deep Space Exploration conference at George Washington University (especially P. Ehrenfreund), the EIPEN conference at Australian National University (especially M. Castle), and the University of Cambridge (especially H. van Asselt) and by participants of the online Commons in Space conference.